Can you publish fanfiction on Amazon Kindle?

 Yeah maybe cuz once I saw this book at a store called Harry potty not harry potter.
 It was a funny comic based on harry potter characters.
 But i didnt buy that book.
 It was too expensive!
-So yeah I think u can but u still should take permission from the original writer or hire a lawyer.
-Plz answer my question too I am need urgent help plz!
+So yeah I think you can but you still should take permission from the original writer or hire a lawyer.
+Please answer my question too I am need urgent help please!
 Thank u!

 Yes if you get permission from the original author (holder of copyright) and pay them any fee which they feel is appropriate for you to use their work.
 I would imagine it would not be financially feasible.

 No. You must have all the necessary rights and/or licenses to everything you publish through Kindle Direct Publishing.
 To publish fanfiction, you would need permission from whoever owned the characters, which you won't get unless you're already a well-known author.

 An exception is you're writing fanfiction about public domain characters - those where the original author has been dead for more than 70 years.
 Nobody owns them any more, so you can write about them without permission.

 Star Trek?
 No.

 Sherlock Holmes is out of copyright, so write away.